PingIDM

 The sourceCondition filter also has the linkQualifier variable in its scope.

-For more information about scripting, refer to Scripting function reference.
+Learn more about scripting in the Scripting function reference.

 Restrict reconciliation by using queries

-Every reconciliation operation performs a query on the source and on the target resource, to determine which records should be reconciled.
+A reconciliation operation performs a query on the source and on the target resource to determine which records should be reconciled.
 The default source and target queries are _queryFilter=true&_fields=_id, which means that all records in both the source and the target are considered candidates for that reconciliation operation.

 You can restrict reconciliation to specific entries by defining an explicit sourceQuery or targetQuery in the mapping configuration.